TrainWeb.org Facebook Page

 by Chris Guenzler

-I met John Green in the lobby of the Depot Inn & Suites and headed out to the rental car which had its windshield iced over.
-We defrosted it using the windshield cleaner then headed up the road to McDonald's in Kirksville for a good meal of hot cakes and sausage to start my day.
-From there, we headed to Downey to shoot a new train station in the great state of Missouri.
+I met John Green in the lobby of the Depot Inn & Suites and we found the car's windshield iced but defrosted it with the windshield cleaner then drove to McDonald's in Kirksville for a good meal of hot cakes and sausage.
+Our first stop afterwards was in Downing.

 The Keokuk and Western (predecessor of Chicago, Burlington and Quincy) station in Downing, Missouri built in 1872.
 Originally chartered in Missouri as the Alexandria and Bloomfield Railroad Company, by Special Act of February 9, 1857, the act called for the building of a railroad from Alexandria, Missouri, in the direction of Bloomfield in the state of Iowa, to the northern boundary of the state of Missouri.
 A subsequent Act on February 19, 1866, changed the corporate name to the Alexandria and Nebraska City Railroad Company.
 On March 2, 1869, the Missouri legislature passed a general law authorizing any railroad company in Missouri to consolidate with a railroad company of an adjoining state.
 The railroad that consolidated with the Alexandria and Nebraska City Railroad was the Iowa Southern Railway, chartered in 1866 and supported by Centerville, Iowa booster Francis Marion Duke.
 With the combination of the Alexandria and Nebraska City Railroad Company and the Iowa Southern Railway, the Missouri, Iowa, and Nebraska Railway Company was created under general laws of Iowa and Missouri.